 The University of Central Lancashire today announced the appointment of Professor StJohn Crean to the role of Pro Vice-Chancellor (Clinical).
 He will take up his new position immediately.

 Professor Crean will be responsible for building productive networks and relationships with key stakeholders in order to ensure that the University is able to implement new and innovative opportunities in clinical health business, education and research.

-He will support the Vice-Chancellor and Senior Executive Team by leading the University's continued growth and development of its provision in these areas with support from the University’s Executive Deans.
+He will support the Vice-Chancellor and Vice-Chancellor's Group by leading the University's continued growth and development of its provision in these areas with support from the University’s Executive Deans.

 Deputy Vice-Chancellor Dr Lynne Livesey said: “StJohn will bring extensive experience, expertise and leadership qualities to this important role having overseen the development of our clinical programmes in both medicine and dentistry where our students benefit from purpose built facilities that are amongst the most modern and high-tech in Europe.”